srbhr/Resume-Matcher/webapp/README.md

 6. You may optionally set breakpoints in the backend python files to pause execution on certain line(s), inspect variable values, and other runtime data, as you interact with the app or make requests to the backend server.

-7. Esnure the frontend server is running in isolation of the backend server, after the backend server has succesfully completed its starup process.
+7. Ensure the frontend server is running in isolation of the backend server, after the backend server has successfully completed its starup process.
 By running the following command in a separate terminal window:

 ```bash
 npm run next-dev